FAIR-INNOVATION/FAIRINO-OLSPS-doc-en/source/manual/analysis.rst

 Simulation
 ~~~~~~~~~~~~~~
-As shown in Figure 4-106, after generating the simulation trajectory of the program, open the operation area - simulation, set the simulation speed and simulation interval, click on the "Run" button to start the simulation of the template program, click on the "Stop" button to stop the template program simulation.
+As shown in Figure 3-118, after generating the simulation trajectory of the program, open the operation area - simulation, set the simulation speed and simulation interval, click on the "Run" button to start the simulation of the template program, click on the "Stop" button to stop the template program simulation.
 Click "Stop" button to stop the template program simulation.
 At the same time, it will generate the simulation trajectory point table to record the simulation trajectory points.
 In the table, the type of simulation track endpoints is LINEND, and when you click a line in the table, the virtual simulation robot will move to the clicked simulation track point, and at the same time, it will synchronously display the TCP coordinates of the simulation track point.

 .. figure:: analysis/4/106.png
     :align: center
     :width: 6in

-.. centered:: Figure 4-106  Simulation Page
+.. centered:: Figure 3-136  Simulation Page

 Program configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The program configuration page is used to configure the program before running it, including the program configuration section and the welding interrupt recovery configuration section, as shown in Figure 4-107.
+The program configuration page is used to configure the program before running it, including the program configuration section and the welding interrupt recovery configuration section, as shown in the figure below.

 .. figure:: analysis/4/107.png
     :align: center
     :width: 3in

-.. centered:: Figure 4-107  Program Configuration Page
+.. centered:: Figure 3-137  Program Configuration Page

-The program configuration section includes program running configuration, program arc initiation configuration, no model construction settings, and welding machine number selection.
+The program configuration section includes program running configuration, program recognition configuration,program arc initiation configuration, no model construction settings, welding machine number selection and so on.

 .. figure:: analysis/4/108.png
     :align: center
     :width: 3in

-.. centered:: Figure 4-108  Program Configuration
+.. centered:: Figure 3-138  Program Configuration

-The program running configuration can be selected from manual debugging mode, weld after all recognition and weld after single strip recognition, as detailed below.

-- Manual debugging mode: for single-step debugging.

-- Weld after all are recognized: Click Auto Run to recognize all the welds before welding.

-- Weld after single strip recognition: Clicking Auto Run, the robot will first recognize the first weld seam under the template program node.
-Upon successful recognition, it will proceed to weld the first seam.
-After completing the welding, it will continue to recognize the second seam, and this process will repeat until all the seams have been welded.
-The operation will end once all welds are completed.

-The program's arc start configuration can be set to arc start or no arc start.
-It is recommended to test whether there is a problem by setting no arc start before starting arc welding.
+For program operation configuration, you can select either "Do Not Run Program After Recognition" or "Run Program After Recognition":

+- Do Not Run Program After Recognition: The welding program will not run automatically after the fine positioning program is executed.

+- Run Program After Recognition: The welding program will run automatically after the fine positioning program is executed.

+The program recognition configuration is divided into rough positioning first followed by fine positioning, with the option to run only fine positioning.

+- Rough Positioning Followed by Fine Positioning: After clicking the one-click run button, AIRLab will automatically execute the workpiece positioning program in the current project first, followed by the fine positioning program.

+- Run Only Fine Positioning: After starting with one-click run, AIRLab will skip the workpiece positioning step and directly execute the fine positioning program.

+For arc ignition configuration, you can set it to "Arc Ignition" or "No Arc Ignition":

+- Arc Ignition: If there is an arc ignition command in the program, arc ignition and welding will be performed during program operation.

+- No Arc Ignition: No arc ignition will occur during program operation; the robot will only move along the welding trajectory for simulated welding.

+You can set the simulated welding operation speed multiplier to increase the speed of the simulated welding process.

 No model building setup: Currently, there are two methods - rebuilding and not rebuilding.